Mobile Menu

 Ditch the yeast-risen bread for unleavened wraps.
 Yeast is high in histamine, so that means all bread, pizza bases, rolls and other baked goods using yeast are out, including sourdoughs.
 “So what do I eat now?” you cry.
 Replace your usual sandwiches with wraps and flatbreads.
 Check the ingredients labels as some of the commercial options do contain yeast.
 Other great options are rice paper wraps or a lettuce leaf.

 I hope these easy swaps help you with your low histamine diet challenges.
-If you need more help with your low histamine diet you can book an appointment with me.
+If you need more help with your low histamine diet you can work with me.

 Find out which foods are low and high in histamine and how to shop store and cook them in the Happy Without Histamine low histamine foods list.